knpuniversity/rest/knpu/plan.md

 - add links for these
 - idempotency again

-##### CHAPTER 16: Custom Endpoint PUT
+##### CHAPTER 18: Custom Endpoint PUT

 - custom PUT endpoint - PUT /programmers/{id}/avatar
 - idempotency
 - add link

-##### CHAPTER 17: Allowing application/json submits
+##### CHAPTER 19: Allowing application/json submits

 - Add some listener? (depends on how we're handling forms) that decodes the JSON body to to POST data if the reqeust type is application/json
 - update our documentation to say we allow this

-##### CHAPTER 18: DELETE

-- add a delete endpoint
-- introduce the 204 response

-##### CHAPTER 19: Pagination
+##### CHAPTER 20: Pagination

 - add pagination links on programmers
 - talk about IANA
 - add some light details to our documentation

-##### CHAPTER 20: Filtering
+##### CHAPTER 21: Filtering

 - add filtering on programmers
 - add documentation about the standard way we'll allow things to be filtered
 - we still don't know what fields can be used on any filter - that's a docs todo
 - why query paramters?
 To avoid /programmers/{id}/page/{page}/name/{name}

-##### CHAPTER 21: API Problems

-- handling "problems" API Problem or vnd.error

-##### CHAPTER 22: Form Validation errors
+#### CHAPTER 22: Versioning

-- add validation errors to the form (editing/creating programmer)
-- handle 404's and other errors
+- Versioning: we could say that there is no need for versioning if we rely on HATEOAS, and also that URL-based versioning is a bad practice.

+#### CHAPTER 23: Intro to Caching

+- Show some basic headers that you should consider returning to your client
+- Show how Guzzle can automatically respond to these cache headers
+- Mention an HTTP Cache for performance

-### Topics
+### TODOS

-- when are we planning out the API design?
-RESTful Web APIs talks through a great process to help you figure out what resources you have and how you should link them
-- Richardson's maturity model (of course) - but I'd rather show people first, then show this later
-- documentation: what should be documented, and why.
-How can we generate it?
-- curies
-- Options method and Allow header
+- Options method + Allow header: why not, but we would have to explain CORS then.
-- templated links
-- CORS
-- profiles (for pointing to docs)
-- caching
+  It should be added somewhere, maybe where we talk about the clients (consumers).
+  Speaking of which, aren't we supposed to talk about them?
+Apart our test client, we don't mention that we are building an API for consumers, that are softwares.

+- creating an image link for the avatar of a programmer (showing that links can be to non/HAL-format resources).
+This is just like any other resource, just a binary one.
+But seeing it as a link may help some things "click" that our representation is just like HTML - links point to other stuff, even to

+- where to break this into pieces?
+This is at least 2 screencasts

 - authentication
-- versioning?

 - the API "homepage"
-- creating an image link for the avatar of a programmer (showing that links can be to non/HAL-format resources)

 - touch on more HTTP status codes as they should be talked about

-### Questions
+### Notes

-- Symfony versus non-Symfony?
-I think we should do non-Symfony and then do a Symfony-specific one, which ideally - wouldn't be too long.
-The biggest thing I know of that's different in Symfony is the presence of NelmioAPIDocBundle.
-- How much of OAuth should we show?
-A different screencast?
-- Best way to generate documentation for each endpoint?
-- where to break this into pieces?
-This is at least 2 screencasts
+- Do a Silex app.
+Later we will plan to have a smaller tutorial on doing this in Symfony.

+- For OAuth, we might just mention "you're now going to send an XX resource, so you'd want to check to see if this client has access - e.g. by looking at an access token if you're using OAuth and using whatever your biz logic is).